 Sulforaphane also neutralizes toxins, reduces inflammation and may slow tumor growth (2).
 And your dog will get as much as 100 times more sulforaphane in broccoli greens than in the mature vegetable (3).

 Here’s a list of microgreens to give your dog.

 7 Healthiest Microgreens For Dogs

 Most vegetables can be grown as microgreens.
 Clover, arugula, peas and alfalfa are great microgreens to feed your dog.
 And you’ll want to try these too.

-Like all the brassicas, kale is a good microgreen to use.
-Plus, it’s ready to harvest quickly.
-And you get all of kale’s benefits.
+Like all the brassicas (cruciferous veggies), kale is a good microgreen to use.
+Plus, it’s ready to harvest quickly, and delivers all of kale’s benefits.
 It’s a powerful antioxidant plus has vitamins E and K, iron, calcium, potassium and magnesium.